William-King977/eng84_final_frontend/README.md

 - Top 30 Jobs
 - Tools

-## Documentation
+## Pre-Requirements:
-Requirements:
 - Python 3.x+

-Make sure the requirements are installed in your Python environment (or virtual environment):
+Make sure the requirements are installed in your Python environment (or virtual environment).
+To install the requirements run the command below:
 ```
 python -m pip install -r requirements.txt
 ```